Seattle Truck Accident Lawyer

 - Renovations to your home to accommodate your injuries

 - Reduced quality of life

 - Pain and suffering

 The attorneys at Craig Swapp & Associates have the answers to all your questions about your Seattle truck accident claim.
 Below, we’ve answered some questions we’re often asked.

-What if the truck driver won’t admit that he’s at fault?
+What if the truck driver won’t admit that he’s at fault in the accident?

 This is almost always the case after Seattle truck accidents.
 Even if the trucker was clearly at fault, he won’t see any benefit from readily admitting it.

 You, the plaintiff, are responsible for proving the fault of the trucker, so how do you go about doing that when the trucker won’t admit that he’s responsible?
 Teaming up with a lawyer is the easiest method.
 Your attorney will gather and examine the evidence to prove how and why the trucker caused your crash.

 The truck ran into me because the trucker was avoiding a roadside construction site.
 Who do I sue for the accident?

 Truck accidents are often complicated in this manner.
 Multiple parties can share the fault.
 So, if the roadside construction site extended too far into the road or there wasn’t proper warning of the site, you might be able to name both the truck driver and the construction company in your claim for compensation.